Review and checklist of critical logs for security incident analysis

 5. A watch for changes and unusual events in the environment

-Recent changes, failures, errors, status changes, access and administration events and other unusual environmental events should be monitored.
+Recent changes, failures, errors, status changes, access and administration events and other unusual environmental events must be monitored.

 - What to look for in Linux